Welcome to the #TeamDCS Translation and Interpretation Services Page!

 - Send all requests and inquiries to firstname.lastname@example.org

-- In your email, please provide the interpreter a summary of the purpose or objective of the meeting ahead of time.
-For IEP meetings, please provide the interpreter a copy of the IEP
+- On the request form, please provide the interpreter a summary of the purpose or objective of the meeting ahead of time.
+For IEP meetings, please provide the interpreter a copy of the IEP.

-- Email your request AT LEAST 3 school days in advance.
+- Submit your request AT LEAST 3 school days in advance.
 Requests will be approved on a first-come, first-served basis and will be added to your calendar as a calendar invite.

 - If any of the three requested dates/times is not available, you will be notified to request a new date/time.

 *If a meeting has been canceled/rescheduled, contact the interpreter IMMEDIATELY.

 PROCEDURES FOR REQUESTING (WRITTEN) TRANSLATION SERVICES

 - Documents must be submitted at least 5 school-days preceding the desired delivery date.